ejolly/pymer4/docs/development/contributing.md

 ## 3. Push your changes to Github and open a pull request!

-Opening a PR will setup a fresh `pymer4` install and rerun the test-suite with your changes while also ensuring the package can be built.
+Opening a PR will setup a fresh `pymer4` install and rerun the test-suite with your changes while also ensuring the package can be built and subsequently installed.
 We'll review your changes and request any modifications before accepting a merge!

 ## General Recommendations